 - Your Terrorists Are Our Freedom Fighters: The respective attitudes of Spain and the USA regarding the Cuban rebels, and subsequently inverted regarding the USA and the Philippine Insurrection.

-- Charles Foster Kane, as a William Randolph Hearst expy, manipulates the public opinion for the war.
+- In Citizen Kane Charles Foster Kane, as a William Randolph Hearst expy, manipulates the public opinion for the war.

 - The Western Pursued (1947) starring Robert Mitchum, whose protagonist wins the Medal of Honor fighting in Cuba.